notifi-network/notifi-network.github.io/docs/advanced/multi-wallet.md

 ## Integration introduction

-Currently multiple addresses are only supported through our [**React Card**](https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-react-card).
+Currently, multiple addresses are only supported through our [**React Card**](https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-react-card).

 To enable support for multiple addresses use the `multiWallet: MultiWalletParams` property in `NotifiContext` when adding the React Card, which is of the following type: